Art Business Info. for Artists

 The Pleasures and Pitfalls of Starting and Sustaining an Artist-Run Gallery | Artsy

-• succeed because of initiative and drive at the beginning and good relationships with the artists - backed up by a sound business model, access to relevant expertise and sound systems which are sustained over time as key people come and go
+• SUCCEED because of initiative and drive at the beginning and good relationships with the artists - backed up by a sound business model, access to relevant expertise and sound systems which are sustained over time as key people come and go

-• falter because of artists falling out and people thinking they know more than they actually do - and fail to ask/pay for and get appropriate advice and support to develop a sustainable business model
+• FALTER because of artists falling out and people thinking they know more than they actually do - and fail to ask/pay for and get appropriate advice and support to develop a sustainable business model

 Read the lessons of those who have tried and those who survive to find out: